 - A document that confirms the source of your income: like your student card, employment contract if you are employed, or unemployment paperwork otherwise.

 - Spanish address proof, like a recent utility bill, bank statement or rental contract, for example.

-- NIE (foreigner identity number).
+- NIE (foreigner identity number)

-You should bear in mind that all the documents you submit must be translated into Spanish.
+Remember that all the documents you submit must be translated into Spanish.
 If you would like to translate them in your country of origin, you can do so.
 But make sure that they are all notarized with the Hague Apostille.

 There are many banks that won’t require you to have or present your NIE number in order to open an account.
 Nevertheless, the process can be much fast and simple provided that you have one.

 Can I open a Spanish bank account online from abroad?